 Wing Chun with Frank Lee

-Wing Chun techniques are performed in a “soft” manner.
+Wing Chun practitioners perform martial techniques in a “soft” manner.
 The idea is to remain relaxed but keep the strength within, ready to defend oneself.
 One of the forms of Wing Chun and Frank’s signature one is 108 forms on Red Boat Wooden Dummy.
 It is an authentic tool for solo training.

 Generally, Frank trains one-on-one, but small groups of three-four people are welcome as well.
 If you don’t speak Chinese, let it not discourage you, as Frank’s English is pretty good!
 Contact Frank directly to book a training session by calling or via WeChat (kongfuhou).